udibo/react-app/README.md

 that do not have an API Route with the same path will default to rendering the application on the server.
 The naming convention is the same for both types of routes.

+In each directory within the routes directory, the main and index files have a special purpose.
+Neither the main or index file are required.

+For the UI routes:

+- The `index.tsx` or `index.jsx` file's react component will be used for requests to the directory.
+- The `main.tsx` or `main.tsx` file's react component will be used as a wrapper around all routes in the directory.
+This can be useful for updating the head for all routes in the directory.

+For the API routes:

+- The `index.ts` or `index.js` file will be used for requests to the directory.
+- The `main.ts` or `main.js` file will be used before all routes in the directory.
+This can be useful for adding middleware to all routes in the directory.

 #### UI Routes